-The Company intends to own its properties through the Operating Partnership.
+- The Company intends to own its properties through Wells Operating Partnership: Operating Partnership, L.P., a Delaware limited partnership (the "Operating Partnership").
 Initially, the Company will be the sole general partner of the Operating Partnership, and the Advisor will contribute \$200,000 to the Operating Partnership and will be the sole limited partner thereof.
-This "UPREIT" structure will allow the Company to acquire properties by exchanging units of limited partnership interest in the Operating Partnership ("OP Units") for interests in properties, which generally will allow sellers of properties to defer gain recognition with respect to such properties.
-Holders may redeem OP Units for cash equal to the value of one Share or, at the option of the Company, holders may receive one Share for each tendered OP Unit.
+This "UPREIT" structure will allow the Company to acquire properties using units of limited partnership interest in the Operating Partnership ("OP Units") as currency, which generally will allow sellers of properties to defer gain recognition with respect to such properties.
+Each OP Unit will be redeemable, at the option of the holder, for cash with a value equal to one Share or, at the option of the Company, one Share. - Listing: The Board of Directors may elect to effect the Listing of the Shares at any time following the completion of the Offering.
+In the event that the Listing does not occur on or before , 2007 (ten years after the initial date of the Prospectus), the Company will automatically terminate and dissolve, unless the shareholders holding a majority of the Common Shares vote to extend the duration of the Company.